Allahdad Massacre

 In another narrative of the same event this incident happened during the Shia holy month on Muharram.
 The Shias were marching in the streets in memory of Hussein ibn Ali when the Jewish woman was throwing away the dog she killed for medical reasons.
 She was accused of deliberately offending the shi'is.

 Still another narrative reports that the dog was only a pretext and the conflict was because of earlier confrontations between a Sayyid (descendant of Muhammad) and the Jews who did not want to pay him for the husainia he built near the Jewish commercial shops.

-In any case the recommendation by a Muslim physician seems unlikely as both Islamic and Jewish laws would consider dog's blood to be impure.
+In any case, the recommendation by a Muslim physician seems unlikely as both Islamic and Jewish laws would consider dog's blood to be impure.

 Mashhad's ruler had ordered his men to enter Jewish homes and mobs attacked the Jewish community, burning down the synagogue, looting homes, abducting girls, and killing between 30 and 40 people.
 With knives held to their throats, the Jewish patriarchs were forced to vocally proclaim their "allegiance" to Islam as it was agreed upon by the leaders of the community that in order to save the remaining 2,400 Jews, everyone must convert.
 Most converted and stayed in Mashhad, taking on Muslim names, while some left for other Iranian Jewish communities and to Afghanistan.
 That day became known as the Allahdad ("God's Justice").

 This event might also be understood in larger Jewish-Persian relations.
-Many Jews of Mashhad, including the chief of the local Jewish community, Mullah Mahdi Aqajan, served as agents of the British government.
+Some of the Jews of Mashhad, including the chief of the local Jewish community, Mullah Mahdi Aqajan, served as agents of the British government.
 This fact in addition to recent withdrawal of Iran from Herat in 1838 under diplomatic pressure from the British government, created an increasingly hostile atmosphere towards the Jews in Mashhad.
-Few years after the incident with the intervention of Moses Montefiore the head of British Jewry at the time, Jews were allowed by Muhammad Shah's decree to return to Judaism.
-However most Jews fearing the anger of the local population decided to live outwardly as Muslims and living as crypto-Jews.
+Moses Montefiore, the head of British Jewry at the time, intervened on behalf of the Mashhad community.
+Jews were allowed to return to Judaism under the terms of a decree by Mohammad Shah Qajar four years after the massacre, the Jews in Mashhad were unable to practice their religion, given the city's religious status.
+Most Jews in Mashhad, fearing the anger of the local population, decided to live outwardly as Muslims and living as crypto-Jews.
 On the outside, they acted as Muslims: their clothes, names, and lifestyles resembled those of their Iranian neighbors.
 At home, however, they secretly taught their children to read Hebrew, lit candles, and observed Shabbat.

-A group of Persian Jewish refugees from Mashhad, escaping persecution back home in Qajar Persia, settled in the Sikh Empire around the year 1839.
-Most of the Jewish families settled in Rawalpindi (specifically in the Babu Mohallah neighbourhood) and Peshawar.
+A group of Persian Jewish refugees from Mashhad, escaping persecution back home in Qajar Iran, settled in the Sikh Empire around the year 1839.
+Most of the Jewish families settled in Rawalpindi (specifically in the Babu Mohallah neighbourhood) and Peshawar in present-day Pakistan.